-Many of us have been working from home for a chunk of 2020, and although there are many benefits (hello, track pants), it’s likely you’ve racked up some home office expenses.
-To help, the government has set up a shortcut to claiming deductions, which will give you 80 cents back for each hour you worked from home between 1 March 2020 – 30 June 2020.
+Many of us have been working from home for a significant portion of 2020, and although there are several advantages (hello, track pants), it’s probable that you’ve accrued some home office expenditures.
+To assist you, the government has established a shortcut to claiming deductions, which will reimburse you 80 cents for each hour you worked from home between March 1 and June 30, 2020.

-Whether you’re forging a career, buying a home, getting married or starting a family, it’s important to think about protecting the things that are important to you.
-Not only can income protection guard you if the unexpected does happen, but it’s also generally tax-deductible.
+Whether you’re starting a profession, purchasing a home, getting married, or having a family, it’s critical to consider how you’ll secure the things that most to you.
+Income protection may protect you not just if the unexpected happens, but it’s also usually tax-deductible.

 Sunglasses and sunscreen

-It’s a good idea to keep a record of all tax-deductible gifts and contributions made – it will make claiming just that little bit easier.
+Keeping track of all tax-deductible gifts and contributions is a smart idea since it will make claiming that much easier.

 Running a car or ute.